Apply for a birth certificate

 - proof of age card.

-If you don't have the above proof, CBS will accept any two of the following:
+If you don't have those as proof, CBS will accept any two of the following:

 - Centrelink or health care card